5 Ways Predictive Analytics Improves Employee Retention

 • Salary vs. market rate

 Deloitte put this into action.
 They built a model using three years of employee data, assigning each worker a retention score from 1 to 100.
-This helps managers focus on high-performing, high-risk employees.
+This helps managers focus on high-performing, high-risk employees and gives business leaders the actionable insights needed to reduce turnover.

-Visier, an analytics company, claims their tool is up to 17 times more accurate at predicting resignations than guesswork.
+Visier, an analytics company, claims its tool is up to 17 times more accurate at predicting resignations than guesswork.
 That's huge for HR teams.

-"Predictive analytics is technology that learns from experience (data) to predict the future behavior of individuals in order to drive better decisions." - Eric Siegel, Author
+"Action predictive analytics is technology that learns from experience (data) to predict the future outcomes of individuals in order to drive better decisions." – Eric Siegel, Author

 Predictive analytics helps HR teams craft tailored strategies to keep employees happy and engaged.
 It's not one-size-fits-all anymore.